cedadev/cis/doc/collocation.rst

 Writing your own plugins
 ========================

-The colocation framework was designed to make it easy to write your own plugins.
-Plugins can be written to create new kernels, new constraint methods and even whole colocation methods.
-See :ref:`Colocation Design <colocation_design>` for more details
+The collocation framework was designed to make it easy to write your own plugins.
+Plugins can be written to create new kernels, new constraint methods and even whole collocation methods.
+See :ref:`Collocation Design <collocation_design>` for more details

 .. todo:: link to Design wiki